fastlane/fastlane/fastlane/docs/Actions.md

 ### [Xcake](https://github.com/jcampbell05/xcake/)

-If you use [Xcake](https://github.com/jcampbell05/xcake/) you can use the `xcake` integration to run `xcake` before building your app.
+If you use [Xcake](https://github.com/jcampbell05/xcake/) you can use the `xcake` integration to run `xcake make` before building your app.

 ```ruby
 xcake